substantial/cap-strap/README.md

 ## Testing

- We're https://github.com/technicalpickles/capistrano-spec for testing the capistrano configuration.
+ We're https://github.com/fnichol/minitest-capistrano for testing the capistrano configuration.

+Running Tests:

+* `rake test` - manually run the tests
+* `bundle exec guard start` - Use guard to watch for changes and run tests automatically.

 ### Testing with Vagrant